pmealey/wordle-random-start/README.md

-# wordle-random-start
+# Wordle: Random Start
-Wordle: Random Start
+A simple application that will generate a new random word every day to use as a starting point for wordle.